What to do when Galaxy device has a charging problem?

 Step 3.
 Verify that you are using a compatible charger provided with the device or compatible charger.

-You risk severe damage to your phone if the charger is not the same voltage, amperes, and plug type as charger provided with the device.
+You risk severe damage to your phone if the charger is not the same voltage, amperes, and plug type as the charger provided with the device.

 You can perform a software update, factory reset, or turn on Safe mode to determine if an app is causing the issue first.